 When there is a requirement to hold cash assets, but the Investment Manager does not want this cash to be out of the market, index based futures contracts are bought which have an underlying economic value broadly equivalent to the cash held in anticipation of cash outflow required.
-Outstanding exchange traded futures contracts, held by BlackRock are as follows:
+Outstanding exchange traded futures contracts, held by BlackRock at 31 March 2021 are shown below.
+As Blackrock transitioned over to BCPP in February 2022 there were no outstanding exchange traded future contracts as at 31 March 2022.